Skip to Main Content

 The World Travel Awards named Angermeyer Waterfront Inn as Ecuador's Leading Boutique Hotel for 2025, a designation that places it at the head of a competitive field that includes properties across the mainland and the islands.
 The World Travel Awards are voted on by travel industry professionals and consumers, and while the methodology differs from Michelin-style anonymous inspection, the Ecuador category draws from a genuine field of regionally significant properties.
 Winning it in 2025 positions the inn within the upper tier of boutique accommodation in a country where that category has become increasingly sophisticated, driven partly by international attention to Ecuador's ecotourism credentials.

 Within the Galápagos specifically, the accommodation market has split between large live-aboard cruise operations, mid-market town hotels, and a smaller tier of design-conscious land-based properties that compete on setting, service depth, and physical integration with the environment.
 Finch Bay Galapagos Hotel represents one version of that upper land-based tier, also in Puerto Ayora.
 Hermes Galapagos Catamaran offers the alternative model entirely, where the vessel itself is the accommodation and island proximity is managed by anchor rather than address.
-Angermeyer sits in the land-based camp, with a fixed waterfront address that makes it a base rather than a vessel, and the 2025 award confirms its standing within that specific peer set.
+Angermeyer sits in the land-based camp, with a fixed waterfront address that makes it a base rather than a vessel, and the 2025 award confirms its standing within that specific comparable set.

 For travellers routing through Ecuador more broadly, the boutique category extends well beyond the islands.
 Casa Gangotena in Quito and Hotel del Parque in Guayaquil represent the mainland's equivalent tier, where heritage architecture and urban positioning substitute for the raw ecological drama of the Galápagos.
 Ecuador's leading boutique properties, taken together, suggest a country that has moved well past the phase of treating international visitors as package tourists requiring standardised comfort.